 The FCA is empowered to issue substantial fines on evidence of fraud, and in some circumstances will be able to stop an individual or organisation from carrying out trading activities.

-The SFO, on the other hand, is entitled to recover any monies that are the result of fraudulent activity - whether or not there is a criminal conviction.
+The SFO, on the other hand, is entitled to recover any monies or lost funds that are the result of fraudulent activity - whether or not there is a criminal conviction.